-As with all the cruise lines, Royal Caribbean is undergoing a complete reboot of its business.
-Now that every ship is sailing again and the pandemic is under control, we can stop looking in the rearview mirror and look ahead at what the line is doing next.
+Royal Caribbean is completely rebooting its business, as with all the cruise lines.
+Now that every ship is sailing again and the pandemic is under control, we can see what the cruise line is doing next.

 Icon of the Seas

-Like the Oasis-class, Icon of the Seas will be divided into eight neighborhoods.
-Three will already be familiar: the Royal Promenade, Central Park, and the Suite Neighborhood.
+Like the Oasis-class, Icon of the Seas will be divided into eight neighborhoods, including the Royal Promenade, Central Park, and the Suite Neighborhood.

-Five neighborhoods will be brand new: Chill Island featuring lots of pools and a swim-up bar; Thrill Island with waterslides, a ropes course, and a themed mini golf course; Surfside — a neighborhood for young families complete with kids’ water parks, a carousel, and a family buffet; The Hideaway themed after a beach club with a suspended infinity pool, and the enclosed AquaDome at the top of the ship where the high-dive AquaTheater shows will be held.
+There are also five brand-new neighborhoods, such as Chill Island, featuring lots of pools and a swim-up bar; Thrill Island, which consists of waterslides, a ropes course, and a themed mini-golf course; Surfside, a neighborhood for young families complete with kids’ water parks, a carousel, and a family buffet; The Hideaway, themed after a beach club, with a suspended infinity pool; and the enclosed AquaDome at the top of the ship, where the high-dive AquaTheater shows will be held.

 Hideaway Beach at CocoCay